-Closed A Dark Park After Dark
+Closed RP A Dark Park After Dark

 “Oh, it’s a good thing I’m wearing a skirt then,” Eli said with a nervous laugh as she looked down at the ground half expecting to see a trail of ants crawling up her leg.
 There weren’t any, but the thought was in her head so she could swear that she could feel them scuttling around.
 A flash of light caught her eye and momentarily pushed away the thought of ants.
 Eli reached out and caught the flashlight as it was tossed her way, and perhaps the newfound fear wasn’t fully gone as she flicked the light down to confirm no ants were crawling around on her.